-As I laid in my hospital bed earlier this week, fluids and a migraine cocktail dripping into my veins, I was taken back to a day in January of 2011 when I felt the earth shift on its axis and a wave of severe nausea wrack through my body.
+As I lay in my hospital bed earlier this week, fluids and a migraine cocktail dripping into my veins, I was taken back to a day in January of 2011 when I felt the earth shift on its axis and a wave of severe nausea wrack through my body.

 I was suffering from a migraine.

 I wasn’t too concerned at the time.
 I had experienced them a handful of times in the past and, though I was miserable, I didn’t think too much about it.

 Little did I know that life as I knew it had completely changed….not only for me but for my family and friends as well.

 Having absolutely no control over when they’d hit, our lives now revolved entirely around my chronic illness, requiring trips to the ER, Urgent Care and even the hospital for fluids, migraine cocktails, and infusions.

 No longer am I the person that can be counted on to keep appointments and plans.
 No longer am I able to be involved in all the fun activities through work and with friends.

-Now having to limit places I go and asking friends to “please not wear perfume or cologne” because one whiff of some fragrances and I’ll go out….slurring my words, throwing up, having vertigo so bad that I have difficulty walking.
+Now having to limit the places I go and asking friends to “please not wear perfume or cologne” because one whiff of some fragrances and I’ll go out….slurring my words, throwing up, and having vertigo so bad that I have difficulty walking.
 My friends and family have now become hound dogs for me, sniffing out places I need to stay clear of.

 I’ve become a human barometer – sometimes able to predict the weather better than a meteorologist – getting migraines as weather fronts roll in.

 ….and you know what I’ve learned from all of this?

 - It could be worse.
 Truly!
 It’s only a migraine.
 Sure, it’s extremely painful, but it’s not doing any damage to my body, and there are a lot of people going through far worse than I am right this very minute.